trow-land/Python-Refresh/README.md

 5. `check_duplicates.py` - A simple script to check for duplicates in a list.
 6. `condition_logic.py` - Examples of conditional logic in Python.
 7. `DataTypes.py` - Overview of Python's basic data types.
-8. `dictionaries.py` - Working with dictionaries, a fundamental Python data structure.
+8. `dictionaries.py` - Working with dictionaries, a Python data structure.
 9. `Expressions_vs_statements.py` - A brief illustration distinguishing expressions from statements.
 10. `for_loops.py` - Demonstrates usage of `for` loops.
 11. `functions.py` - Basic function definitions and calls.